Cairo-Based Blnk Raises US$37.1 Million To Expand Its Consumer Financing Business In Egypt

 Since raising a seed round in November 2022, Blnk has onboarded more than one million customers and built a loan portfolio exceeding EGP 1 billion.
 The company said 75 percent of its customers were previously unbanked or underserved, while women account for more than 35 percent of its user base.
 According to Sultan, the company’s growth has been driven by a strategy centered on expanding access to financing for consumers who are often overlooked by traditional lending models.

-Building Blnk has also shaped Sultan's thinking about what it takes to turn an ambitious vision into an enduring business—a perspective that other founders would be wise to take to heart.
+The experience of building Blnk has also informed Sultan's perspective on navigating long-term challenges while remaining focused on a broader objective.
 “When you're tackling a large, structural challenge such as financial inclusion, progress rarely happens in a straight line,” he said.
 “Along the way, you'll encounter setbacks, unexpected obstacles, market shifts, and periods where growth may be slower than anticipated.
 At the same time, there will be opportunities that promise quick wins but don't necessarily move you closer to your ultimate goal.
 Both challenges and opportunities can become distractions if you're not careful.
 The key is to remain anchored to the problem you're trying to solve and to evaluate decisions through a long-term lens.
-Sustainable businesses and meaningful impact are built through years of focused execution, resilience, and the ability to stay the course despite setbacks and distractions.”
+Sustainable businesses and meaningful impact are built through years of focused execution, resilience, and the ability to stay the course, despite setbacks and distractions.”

-Pictured in the lead image are Blnk co-founders Amr Sultan (left) and Tarek Elsheikh (right).
+Pictured in the lead image are Blnk co-founders Amr Sultan and Tarek Elsheikh.
+Image courtesy Blnk.

 Read More: Riyadh-Based Fintech Arib Pockets US$23.5 Million Round Led By Saudi Arabia's Merak Capital